alnvdl/alnvdl.github.io/_posts/2023-01-07-designing-furniture-using-the-css-grid.md

 In the end, the person designing the furniture in the 3D CAD had very few questions and was able to do their work.
 This design was also used by the company making the countertops, and we also used it throughout the construction process to help define where to place power outlets and pipes behind the cabinets (yes, we took the whole "design the house of your dreams" thing a bit too seriously).

 And the end result was exactly as we wanted.
 I'm sharing this in the hope that it can be useful for someone else in the same situation as I was, or maybe help someone who is learning about the CSS grid layout.

----

-TL;DR: I developed a tool for designing MDF furniture by writing my own little language that transpiles into a CSS grid layout.
-See: https://alnvdl.github.io/squareplanner/.